 Let us discuss these types in detail.

 A compare or contrast essay involves looking at two objects or ideas and analyzing them based on their similarities or differences.
 Keep in mind that the two objects or subjects under comparison must belong to the same category.

 For instance, you can compare and contrast Batman and Superman but not Batman vs. Aristotle.

 In a descriptive essay, you must provide a detailed explanation of an object, event, or person.
-This type of essay provides the writer with a room for creative freedom.
+This type of essay provides the writer with room for creative freedom.
 You have a variety of topics to choose from and work from in descriptive essays.
 The writers are supposed to use sensory information to help the reader visualize the text using their five senses.

 Cause and Effect Essay

 Cause and effect essays require an analysis of an object or process.
 It requires digging a little deeper and figuring out why an event occurred and its effects.

 The analysis is the most crucial aspect of writing a cause-and-effect essay and requires critical thinking skills and strong writing skills.